 Info for the Home Baker

-During these testing times, you may want to bake your own loaf.
-But wait!!!
-Not only is there a flour shortage, there is also a YEAST shortage.
-I can’t even get any for my baguettes!
-So it will be sourdough all the way for me.
+During the Pandemic, lots of people turned to baking which I totally applaud!
+There was a shortage of flour and also a shortage of yeast.
+Things are getting back to near normal, but that doesn’t mean you have to give up.
+How about making your own sourdough?
 What’s that you say?
 Can’t make your own?
 Bought one of my starters and don’t know what to do with it?
 Relax, I got you covered.
 Here is all the info that you knead! (see what I did there?
 Pfnar).

-So you’ve got yourself an Active Starter from me. yippee!!
+So you’ve got yourself an Active Starter – maybe from me – yippee!!
 Here’s how you manage it:-

 First things first, please give me a name – it will ensure that you are less likely to neglect me.
 You have adopted me on Day 1; please carefully follow the instructions below, this way, you’ll keep me happy and I will live forever!